 #11 Augusta, Margaret River Wine Region, Western Australia

-A quick 3 day getaway in November recharged our batteries and blew us away.
-There are sure a lot of stunning beaches, lighthouses, forest, and lots of kid friendly activities in the Southern Margaret River wine region area!
-Camping at Hamelin Bay we explored Augusta, Boranup Forest, and a winery or two but we didn’t get much north of Margaret River.
-We promise ourselves we will return soon for another 3 day weekend!
+A quick 3-day getaway in November recharged our batteries and blew us away.
+There are sure a lot of stunning beaches, lighthouses, forests, and lots of kid-friendly activities in the Southern Margaret River wine region area!
+Camping at Hamelin Bay we explored Augusta, Boranup Forest, and a winery or two, but we didn’t get much north of Margaret River.
+We promise ourselves we will return soon for another 3-day weekend!

 #12 Summer in Perth

 There is no place like home, and we just LOVE summer in Perth!
-With long, warm evenings, picnics by the river or late afternoon swims it really is a wonderful place to live.
-Perth folk are blessed with so many fantastic open spaces, beaches and playgrounds there is so much to do that is free and outdoors!!!
+With long, warm evenings, picnics by the river or late afternoon swim it really is a wonderful place to live.
+Perth folk are blessed with so many fantastic open spaces, beaches, and playgrounds there is so much to do that is free and outdoors!

-We love the bright and vibrant Instagram community; check out our favourite Perth Family travel Instagram accounts here The 10 Best Perth Family Travel Instagram Accounts
+We love the bright and vibrant Instagram community; check out our favorite Perth Family travel Instagram accounts here The 10 Best Perth Family Travel Instagram Accounts